asharma414/itilapp/README.md

 Ticket commenting,
 Ability to assign tickets to users,
 Autoclosing of resolved tickets.
-Email verification functionality for registered users (use checkbox in registration form) Demo at https://itilapp.herokuapp.com
+Email verification functionality for registered users (use checkbox in registration form.
+It uses a gmail account I set up specifically to verify.
+I won't spam you.
+Please don't spam me!)
+Demo at https://itilapp.herokuapp.com